Jonathan2251/lbd/source/gpu.rst

 and the pixel of coordinates (x,y,z) is given by (f1,f2,f3) user input.
 The f4 is skipped for 3D texture.

-Above tex.3d texture instruction load the calculated color of pixel (x,y.z) from texture image into GPRs (r1,r2,r3,r4)=(R,G,B,A).
+Above tex.3d texture instruction load the calculated color of pixel (x,y,z) from texture image into GPRs (r1,r2,r3,r4)=(R,G,B,A).
 And fragment shader can re-calculate the color of this pixel with the color of this pixel at texture image [#ptxtex]_.